-In the last instalment of our blog series, we left off as the English Civil War ended in the defeat of the monarchy and the Commonwealth of England began.
+In part four of our evolution of navy series, we left off as the English Civil War ended in the defeat of the monarchy and the Commonwealth of England began.
 In today’s post, we’ll take a look at how the Navy was affected by this tumultuous period of time.

 Oliver Cromwell was an authoritarian, thought of as a dictator.
 However, he was also very talented, with a keen mind for military tactics.
 As Lord Protector of the English throne, Cromwell developed and improved the English Navy for the better, as the nation began to heavily rely on the fleet as a source of wealth and defence.
 The nation was more isolated than ever before, so the need to expand the Navy became apparent.